featherbear/eos-ptp/README.md

 ## Why

-1. The EOS Utility only supports once device
+1. The EOS Utility only supports one device
 2. digiCamControl is only for USB devices
 3. The EOS SDK is hard to obtain in Oceania..
 4. Learning experience, or something...